KrshnK/Python-projects/README.md

 ## Description

-The Python-projects repository is a showcase of various Python projects developed by Krishna01work.
+The Python-projects repository is a showcase of various Python projects developed by KrshnK.
 These projects cover a wide range of topics and aim to demonstrate different aspects of Python programming.

 ## Projects